 Husbands have been given significant authority, but to whom much is given, much is required (Luke 12:48).
 God will hold us accountable for how we use what he has given us, so we dare not have a mistaken view of why that authority was entrusted to us.

-. . . the authority the Lord gave us for building you up rather than pulling you down2 Corinthians 13:10 . . . the authority the Lord gave me for building you up, not for tearing you down.
+2 Corinthians 13:10 . . . the authority which the Lord gave me for building up, and not for tearing down.

-2 Corinthians 1:24 Not that we lord it over your faith, but we work with you for your joy . . .
+2 Corinthians 1:24 Not that we control your faith, but are fellow workers with you for your joy. . . .

 When, in Ephesians and Colossians, Scripture speaks of wives submitting to their husbands it is in the context of the requirement for husbands to love their wives.
 Let’s remind ourselves of what the Bible is getting at.
 Read this carefully: